Before Your Cruise – General Croatia Cruise Info

 Many Croatian restaurants, bars, cafes and shops have free internet connections available for their customers.
 We suggest that you try to do as much as you can when on-shore where the Wi-Fi speeds are much more reliable than while on the ship out to sea.
 Thank you.

-Whilst most of Croatia still allows smoking in almost all outdoor areas, the cruise ships have allocated certain areas as ‘smoking areas’ and smoking is not permitted in cabins, the restaurant, the outdoor salon or on the sundeck.
-The smoking section is usually at the back of the ship on the Main Deck near the swimming platform.
-We do ask that clients refrain from smoking here whilst other guests are using the swimming platform out of courtesy.
+Whilst most of Croatia still allows smoking in almost all outdoor areas, the cruise ships have allocated certain areas as ‘smoking areas’ and smoking is not permitted in cabins or in the restaurant.
+The smoking section is usually at the back of the ship on the Main Deck near the swimming platform so the wind blows the smoke to the rear as the ship is moving forward, or at the prow of the ship away from the restaurant.
+We do ask that clients refrain from smoking near other guests out of courtesy, especially if they are using the swimming platform at swim stops.
 Some ships have more than one smoking area, please check with the crew.

 What time do we have to be back on the ship?